DerenB/100-days-of-swift/README.md

   -  `Container view` (`Layout Container`) organize and arrange the views
      -  also considered as a view

+# Storyboard Notes

+- Hold `CTRL` and drag Storyboard item into View.swift file
+- DOT icon on line number column indicates storyboard item
+- Can also click storyboard item and look at inspector for where it connects to .swift file

 # Android

 ### Android Tutorials